This 1 Computer and Technology Stock Could Beat Earnings: Why It Should Be on Your Radar

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Alphabet (GOOGL) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $24.91 a share, just four days from its upcoming earnings release on October 26, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+Apple (AAPL) earns a #2 (Buy) zero days from its next quarterly earnings release on October 28, 2021, and its Most Accurate Estimate comes in at $1.29 a share.

-By taking the percentage difference between the $24.91 Most Accurate Estimate and the $23.13 Zacks Consensus Estimate, Alphabet has an Earnings ESP of 7.71%.
-Investors should also know that GOOGL is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $1.29 Most Accurate Estimate and the $1.24 Zacks Consensus Estimate, Apple has an Earnings ESP of 3.96%.
+Investors should also know that AAPL is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported